 If you’re unsure what heat pump would work best in your home and whether you have the right set up for it, you may want to get advice from an installer or retrofit assessor.

 A retrofit assessment will consider all possible energy saving measures in your home, including heat pumps, insulation, and other steps.
 An assessor will visit your house, speak to you about how you use the space and your own needs and recommend possible changes.
 They will estimate costs and carbon savings for each option, and say what stages you could make the changes in.
-TrustMark has an introductory page or a more detailed guide.
+TrustMark has an page on retrofitting including a guide to download and a video.